CDCgov/ocio-fortify-test/README.md

 ### Add the fortify-pr-scan Private Key to Your Repository

-Navigate to the `tf-ede-envar-vault` and obtain the secret stored as `FORTIFY-PR-SCAN-PRIVATE-KEY`.
+Navigate to the `edso-keyvault` and obtain the secret stored as `FORTIFY-PR-SCAN-PRIVATE-KEY`.
+The keyvault is in the `ocio-edso-dev-moderate-rg` resource group.

 The `fortify-pr-scan` private key needs to be set up as a Github Action secret in your repository in order for the integration to